 The first step is to decide on a switching frequency for the regulator.
-Typically, the user will want to choose the highest switching frequency possible since this will produce the smallest solution size.
+Typically, the user wants to choose the highest switching frequency possible, because this produces the smallest solution size.
 The high switching frequency allows for lower valued inductors and smaller output capacitors compared to a power supply that switches at a lower frequency.
 The switching frequency that can be selected is limited by the minimum on-time of the internal power switch, the input voltage and the output voltage and the frequency shift limitation.

 Equation 12 and Equation 13 must be used to find the maximum switching frequency for the regulator, choose the lower value of the two equations.
-Switching frequencies higher than these values will result in pulse skipping or the lack of overcurrent protection during a short circuit.
+Switching frequencies higher than these values result in pulse skipping or the lack of overcurrent protection during a short circuit.

-The typical minimum on time, t{onmin} , is 130 ns for the TPS54140-Q1.
+The typical minimum on time (t{onmin}) is 130 ns for the TPS57160-Q1.
 For this example, the output voltage is 3.3 V and the maximum input voltage is 18 V, which allows for a maximum switch frequency up to 1600 kHz when including the inductor resistance, on resistance and diode voltage in Equation 12.
 To ensure overcurrent runaway is not a concern during short circuits in your design use Equation 13 or the solid curve in Figure 42 to determine the maximum switching frequency.
-With an maximum input voltage of 20 V, assuming a diode voltage of 0.5 V, inductor resistance of 100 m Ω , switch resistance of 200 m Ω , an output current of 2.8 A, the maximum switching frequency is approximately 1600 kHz.
+With a maximum input voltage of 20 V, for some margin above 18 V, assuming a diode voltage of 0.5 V, inductor resistance of 100 m Ω , switch resistance of 200 m Ω , a current limit value of 2.7 A, the maximum switching frequency is approximately 2500 kHz.